hsnlab/escape/pox/ext/doc/source/orchest/virtualization_mgmt.rst

 :any:`AbstractVirtualizer` contains the  central logic of Virtualizers.

-:any:`OneBisBisVirtualizer` implement the default, 1BisBis virtualization
+:any:`SingleBiSBiSVirtualizer` implement the default, 1-Bis-Bis virtualization
 logic of the Resource Orchestration Sublayer.

 :any:`MissingGlobalViewEvent` can signal missing global view.